Picnic Season in Full Swing: Where to Spend a Slow Afternoon in Oxfordshire’s Cozy Villages

 Best of all?
 In late May, these villages come into bloom—hedgerows full of hawthorn, canals dotted with ducks, and enough scenic picnic spots to make you want to never go indoors again.

-This is your sign to skip the crowds and find a quieter corner of countryside magic.
+This is your sign to skip the crowds and find a quieter corner of countryside coziness.

 1. Adderbury – For Storybook Vibes & Cheese from the Shop